OspreyProject/Osprey/README.md

 ###

-## Other Supporters
+## Endorsements

-Osprey doesn't just endorse our partnered security providers.
-We also support businesses that love what we do!
-Check out some of the organizations that love Osprey:
+Osprey is **endorsed** by several well-known organizations that recommend the extension for improved browser protection.
+Check out some of our endorsers below:

 ###